xiangxdai/xiangxdai.github.io/index-en.md

 + 2023, &ensp; Bachelor of Honours \
    (Highest honor for graduates in HUST in academic performance.
 199/6500&asymp;3%).
-+ 2020-2023, &ensp; Outstanding Undergraduate Student  (Top 1% in HUST.)
++ 2020-2023, &ensp; Outstanding Undergraduate Student  (Top 1% in HUST).
 + 2022,   &ensp;   National Scholarship